Amount raised so far: $67,323.11 of $100,000

 In the old days, when a community wanted to educate its young, they got together, pooled their resources, built a one room schoolhouse and hired a teacher.
 Even though we are in modern time, that is exactly what we have done and continue to do.
 Back in 1982, we saw a need to address our community’s extraordinary high drop out rate and decided that we needed to do something about it.
 With little more than vision and determination and our own hands and resources, we created The Community School in a church basement.
 Without a single text book and with only scrap paper and pencils, we got to work, “doing the best with what we have,” and created educational opportunity for our youth.

 For over 3 decades we have been serving as an academic and mentoring program for young people from area neighborhoods and around the city.
 The Community School is now a state certified private secondary school with more students who need us and want to attend than we can serve.
-We have an opportunity to double our size with the hiring of another teacher and so we have launched this campaign.
+We need your help to continue to grow.
 We have existed all of these years through donations and volunteerism and without government subsidy.

 Just like those schools of old, if we are to look out for our young people then we need to come together to make it happen.
 We are asking our friends, families, neighbors and supporters to pitch in and lend a hand.
 Each of you who sacrifice reinforce our belief in our young people and affirm that they deserve the best education that the community can provide them.
 Just like our ancestors, we have decided that investing in our young people is an investment in the whole community.